destinyae/docs-6/README.md

 A product overview should address points such as:

 - What are the high level components of the product?
-- What what is the high level functionality the product offers?
+- What is the high level functionality the product offers?
 - Where does the source code of the product live?
 - Where does the code artifact live (eg *npm*) and how does someone integrate with it?